On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions

 Extensive experiments are then conducted to further this study.
 A wide spectrum of WCC models (SGN, versions of caSGN, and ACE) are implemented and compared to investigate the impact of noise distribution.
-These learned embeddings are evaluated using three downstream tasks over twelve datasets.
-Our experimental results suggest that indeed the caSGN models outperform other models, validating the validity of the WCC framework and confirming the hypothesis that the best noise distribution in WCC is in fact the data distribution.
+These learned embeddings are evaluated using three downstream tasks over 12 datasets.
+The experiments we conducted indicate that the caSGN models are superior to other models, thereby affirming the accuracy of the WCC framework and verifying the hypothesis that the most suitable noise distribution in WCC is the data distribution.